TDManning/hang-in-there/README.md

 [//]: <>
 1. Practice reading, understanding, and using existing code
 2. Write clean, DRY JavaScript
-  * Build out funcitonality using functions that6 show trends toward SRP
+  * Build out funcitonality using functions that show trends toward SRP
   * Manipulate the page after it has loaded by adding, removing, and updating elements on the DOM
 3. Use CSS and HTML to match styling and layout of provided comps